sophgo/sophon-stream/docs/Sophon_Stream_User_Guide_EN.md

 In sophon-stream, every module, except for 'sample,' participates in the runtime as a plugin.
 After completing the [1.2 Compilation Commands](#12-compilation-commands), users can find dynamic library files corresponding to each compiled plugin in the ./build/lib/ directory.

 The source files in the 'samples' directory result in executable programs.
-For example, the executable program for the 'yolox' sample can be found at [yolox](../samples/yolox/build/yolox_demo).
+The result is an executable program in the `samples/build` directory.

 ## 2. Overview